 For example, mentioning flooding in the UK increases support for investment in flood defences internationally.
-Flooding feels close to home due to national salience of the issue whereas for extreme heat, a significant challenge for some countries but not currently the UK, the UK example does not affect support.
+Flooding feels close to home due to the national salience of the issue - whereas extreme heat, a significant challenge for some countries but not currently the UK, does not garner the same support.